vcloarec/ReosProject/examples/fango/README.md

-The ZIP file contains an example of a 2D models build under Lekan, as input the model use :
+The ZIP file contains an example of a 2D model built under Lekan, as inflow the model uses different sources :

 * a real time flow coming from a remote server
 * runoff hydrographs calculated in Lekan from gridded precipitation (from radar and from a forecast model).